Nik-Golthi/Test-Blockchain-POA/README.md

 7) Pre-fund both node accounts by repeating the above step at the next prompt.

-8) Select "no" when asked with pre-compile node addresses with 1 wei.
+8) Select "no" when asked to pre-compile node addresses with 1 wei.

 9) The next step defines the chain/network ID.
 Enter a three-digit code.
 For example, I used a chain ID of "232" for my testnet.
 Store the chain ID in a separate file for future reference.